nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The provided student's name is invalid/cannot be found.
+The inputted student's name is invalid or cannot be found.

     * 3a1.
 EduManage shows an error message.

       Use case resumes at step 3.

+***

 ### Non-Functional Requirements